Frequently Asked Questions.

 Will my state help me pay for Light Duty Pathway?

 In some states, if an employer pays for job modifications to retain or reintroduce an employee utilizing a return to work with restrictions letter program after a work-related injury, the employer may be eligible for reimbursement.
-This may include purchasing a computer, peripherals, an office chair, and even access to SAP itself.
+This may include purchasing a computer, peripherals, an office chair, and even access to LDP itself.
 Please check with your state agency to determine the requirements for reimbursement.

 If I purchase now, how long until my employee can start?